add trail to roles pages

-- After taking into account privacy issues, release of members' details to other members as required at reasonable request (e.g. member request for another's telephone number; paper or electronic report of all current names/addresses/telephone numbers for fixture card administration, annual listing of members telephone numbers).
+- Members' details can be used for club administration, e.g. electronic report of all current names/addresses/telephone numbers for fixture card administration, annual listing of members telephone numbers - when permission given.

-- To refuse to supply details of member(s) to any other organisation or its representative or for purposes unrelated to the Club.
+- To refuse to supply details of member(s) to any other person, organisation or its representative, or for purposes unrelated to the Club.

 Things that need approval from General Committee

 - Requests for details outside the scope of Authorities(2) may be referred to GC but approval to release those details would generally not be expected or wanted.

 - Liaison coordinator must get details of any relevant membership changes (some may only be proposed or requested at that stage) which may have come directly to the roll secretary (i.e. would otherwise be unknown to GC) prior to monthly GC meeting

 - Liaison coordinator must any provide forms from successful applicants for membership after each GC meeting together with details of any other membership changes notified to or made by GC at the meeting.